 Hi!
 I’m Craig.
-Yvette’s Scottish boyfriend and first-time article writer.
+Yvette’s Scottish husband and first-time article writer.
 Yvette asked me to write a piece about dating a Scottish man and we landed on this.
 Please note – I am not every Scotsman.
 The following nonsense applies mostly to me and should not be taken as a literal guide.
 Unless you want to date me.
 I’m flattered, but I am already spoken for.

 But firstly, let’s consider the reasons why you should date a Scotsman…

 The majority of non-Scots love the accent.
 I’ve no idea why or how this phenomenon has come about but the amount of times I have managed to get out of Yvette’s bad books simply by quoting Groundskeeper Willie.
 It may even save me when she reads this later.

 The Scots have invented, discovered and composed a multitude of groundbreaking things.
 Here’s a few interesting ones thought up by Scottish men.

 For the record- Scotland has its fair share of brilliantly creative women but it would take me all day to list them all.

 I’ve no doubt you have heard of our national bard, Rabbie Burns.
 If you haven’t – get Googling.
 You’ve possibly finished many big nights out singing “Auld lang syne.”
 Rumor has it Rabbie was a hit with the ladies too.